-Gullah Jack (died July 12, 1822), also known as Couter Jack and sometimes referred to as “Gullah” Jack Pritchard, was an African conjurer, who is historically known for aiding Denmark Vesey in planning a large Maafa (slavery) rebellion that would become known as Denmark Vesey Conspiracy of 1822.
+Gullah Jack, also known as Couter Jack and sometimes referred to as “Gullah” Jack Pritchard, was an African conjurer, who is historically known for aiding Denmark Vesey in planning a large Maaf/Atlantic slavery uprising that would become known as Denmark Vesey Conspiracy of 1822.

-A short man with bushy side whiskers who acted ‘artful’ for whytes, Gullah Jack had perfected the ‘shuck-and-jive’ persona.
+A short man with bushy side whiskers who acted ‘artful’ for Europeans, Gullah Jack had perfected the ‘shuck-and-jive’ persona.
 He was a member of the AME church that Denmark Vesey attended.
 Just after Christmas 1821, Vesey recruited Gullah Jack to be one of his lieutenants.
-Gullah Jack was a conjurer and known among Blacks as “the little man who can’t be killed.”
-He had a reputation as a powerful root doctor who was skilled in the uses of herbs for medicine or poison and able to create powerful protective amulets against evil.
-He also represented an Angolan company called the “Gullah Company” or the “Gullah Society.”
+Know as a conjurer and among Blacks as “the little man who can’t be killed,” he had a reputation as a powerful root doctor who was skilled in the uses of herbs for medicine or poison.
+He was also able to create powerful protective amulets against evil.
+Gullah Jack also represented an Angolan company called the “Gullah Company” or the “Gullah Society.”

 Wicked Charleston: The Dark Side of the Holy City by Mark R. Jones